All Products

 lora_model_path

-The path to an additional LoRA model.
+Path to an additional LoRA model.
+Applied during the request and removed afterward.

 string